KopiasCsaba/StreamFixerBrowserExtension/README.md

 # Contribute
 Feel free to open issues, PR-s or just leave your comments or ideas in the issues.

-More information about development can be found in the [docs/development.md](docs/development.md) file.cd ..
+More information about development can be found in the [docs/development.md](docs/development.md) file.